10 Highest Paid NRL Players for 2022

-An Aussie institution, NRL runs through the blood of our nation, so it should come as no surprise that the league’s biggest stars are raking in the big bucks.
-Forget the scores, the commentary and the replays, we want to know who are the highest paid NRL players for 2022, and we’ve done some digging to find out once and for all just how much NRL players are really earning.
-Prepare yourself, you may soon be considering a career in NRL, or maybe just kicking yourself for having no skill in the first place, and we don’t blame you.
-Here are the highest-paid NRL players for 2022.
+An Aussie institution, the NRL runs through the blood of our nation, so it should come as no surprise that the league’s biggest stars are raking in the big bucks.
+Forget the scores, the commentary and the replays, we want to know who are the highest-paid NRL players for 2023, and we’ve done some digging to find out once and for all just how much NRL players are really earning.
+According to the experts at the Herald Sun, here are the highest-paid NRL players for 2023.

 Nathan Cleary | Image: Fox Sports